apigee/devrel/PIPELINES.md

 If you would like to generate static HTML as part of your project, you can create a `generate-docs.sh` script.
-This script should generate static HTML in the subdirectory `./generated/docs`, after which it will be deployed to GitHub pages.
+This script should generate static HTML in the subdirectory `./generated/docs`, which is deployed to GitHub pages.
 You can see an example using CodeLabs [here](./labs/best-practices-hackathon/generate-docs.sh).